 Chronic fatigue is another common symptom you may encounter, though it hasn’t been supported by much formal research.

-Keep reading to find out how you can help manage your fatigue and improve your quality of life.
+Discover how to manage your fatigue and improve your quality of life.

 Severe fatigue is especially common around the time of her menstrual cycle.
-She describes it as “that dizzy, low energy feeling — as if there is no blood coursing in your body.”
+She describes it as “that dizzy, low-energy feeling — as if there’s no blood coursing in your body.”

-Kohler went on to say that when it was at its worst, she’d find herself napping for hours at a time.
+Kohler says that when it was at its worst, she’d find herself napping for hours at a time.
 She’d even experience a blackout sensation if she moved too fast or stood up too quickly.

 There are many systems at play when it comes to fatigue.
-Make an appointment with your doctor to get your levels checked and to rule out conditions that may further contribute to your low energy.
+See your doctor to get your levels checked and to rule out conditions that may further contribute to low energy.

-All it takes is a simple blood test to evaluate your iron, blood sugar, and thyroid hormone levels for conditions like:
+A simple blood test will evaluate your iron, blood sugar, and thyroid hormone levels for conditions like:

 - Low blood sugar.
-Hypoglycemia is a condition that affects your body’s resting blood sugar and can zap your energy.
+Hypoglycemia is a condition that affects your body’s resting blood sugar.
 When your blood sugar dips, you may feel fatigue.
 You may also feel shaky, irritable, and anxious.

 - Thyroid issues.
 Hypothyroidism is a condition where your thyroid gland doesn’t make enough of certain hormones.
 Along with feeling more tired, you may also experience weight gain and joint pain.

-Foods to avoid include those that include added sugars, namely processed foods and sweets.
-These can make you feel more fatigued as your blood sugar spikes.
+Foods to avoid include those with added sugars, namely processed foods and sweets.
+These can make you feel fatigued as your blood sugar spikes.